EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 RATING CRITERIA (5 LEVELS)

-Moderately severe incomplete paralysis with significant motor and sensory deficit.
+Severe incomplete paralysis with significant motor and sensory deficits.

-Mild incomplete paralysis with intermittent radiating pain, tingling, or numbness.
+Mild incomplete paralysis with mild pain and numbness.

 KEY EVIDENCE TO GATHER